 If you’re prone to mental health disorders, it is best to stay away from caffeine and alcohol.
 Caffeine stimulates the nervous system.

 Alcohol works the opposite way of caffeine.
 It slows things down and causes a state of excitability and a feeling of euphoria.
-When consumed in large amounts, alcohol can cause rapid heart rates, low blood sugars, and increased feeling of anxiety and depression.
+When consumed in large amounts, alcohol can cause rapid heart rates, low blood sugars, and increased feeling of anxiety.

 These types of self-medicating measures can cause dependence on alcohol, and possibility to other drugs, such as marijuana.
 It is important to let your doctor know how much caffeine and alcohol you are drinking, and how frequently.